wesruv/target.en/help/c-intro/cmp-target-standard-cheatsheet.md

 **Can I apply offers at different locations (for example, the checkout funnel)?**

-Try out the [Multipage Activity feature](../c-experiences/c-visual-experience-composer/multipage-activity.md#concept_277E096063E14813AC5D8EDFA1D2ED48) that lets you create multiple pages within experiences.
+Try out the [Multipage Activity feature](../c-experiences/c-visual-experience-composer/multipage-activity.md#concept_277E096063E14813AC5D8EDFA1D2ED48) that lets you use multiple pages within experiences.

 **How can I ensure that once a goal (Primary or Secondary) has been reached, a user never enters the activity again and instead sees a different activity going forward?**